emredulkar/test_case_1/README.md

 2 approaches are evaluated here.

   1. Using a univariate timeseries model- there is no predictor variable here.
 Temperature predicton is done by using temperature data itself.28 models have been tried, like auto arıma, Arıma etc. Best is selected.
 Considered metric is R^2 and RMSE.
+The codes are in "times_series_prediction.ipynb" file

   2. Using a multivariate machine learning model, predictor variables are used.
 18 models have been tried, like adaboost, random forest etc. Best is selected.
 Considered metric is R^2.
+The codes are in "prediction_with_ML_models.ipynb"

 Although knowing the disadvantages of the second approach, an initial scan has been done by reviewing the main metrics. (here predicting the independent variables can make the model more noisy since we use them again to predict the dependent variable.)